bonni208/Business_Ethics/Business_Ethics.md

 >
 >While short methods may seem less rigorous, they are in fact better than long methods for many tasks.
 When I switch lanes while driving on the highway, I don't do a ten minute analysis of whether a car *might* be in the lane next to me.
 I check the mirror, do a head check, and change lanes.
 If my father had given me a ten minute lane-changing process when teaching me to drive, I wouldn't use it, and frequent accidents would just be a part of my life.
 This is the sort of thing you need for reading the web as well.

+**Review Questions**

+According to Mike Caulfield, why do most people **not** use in-depth checklist approaches when evaluating online information?

+[[X]] They are too time-consuming for the fast pace of digital content / social media.
+[[ ]] They are not taught in schools.
+[[ ]] They only work for academic journal articles.
+[[ ]] They are difficult to understand.

+What is the most **likely** outcome when people do not have quick methods for checking online claims?

+[[ ]] They carefully analyze each source they come across.
+[[X]] They unconsciously accept or reject claims without verification.
+[[ ]]  They develop a structured research process before sharing information.
+[[ ]] They avoid using search engines and social media altogether.

 **Problem 3: Using too many criteria results in stupid decisions**

 >One popular idea is that checklists are important because they force students to evaluate dozens of criteria instead of just a few.
 But does evaluating more criteria result in better decisions?
 Many teachers say yes.
 The research says no.
 >
 >The problem with having dozens of criteria is that many of them conflict.
-Readers then get overwhelmed, unsure to which ones they should pay the most attention.[^2] And that produces what I call the "sleazy car salesperson" effect.
+Readers then get overwhelmed, unsure to which ones they should pay the most attention.[^8] And that produces what I call the "sleazy car salesperson" effect.
 >
 >Maybe you've had the good fortune to never have to deal with a car dealership.
 But the way it usually goes is this.
 You go in to get a car and you just want automatic braking, a rear camera, and satellite radio.
 What happens?
 Well, they've got a car that has all three, but it's also the luxury sedan and it's $8,000 more.
 You do get seat warmers and remote start, which are worth x hundred dollars, and the new side collision detection that's at least $1,000 as an after-market addition.
 Or you can get this other car that has two features but not the third, and if you add on the aftermarket cost it's less expensive than the luxury car, but you don't get that side collision detection, etc., etc. And... well, it's exhausting even to read that, right?
 >